Pomeranian Dog Breed Information

 Pomeranian Ears

 Small ears should be positioned high on the head.
 The Pomeranian’s ear placement can’t be too high, nor can the ears be too tiny.
-A Pomeranian’s ears are generally covered by short hair that is trimmed to make him look better.
-If his ears are set correctly, it gives an alert, intelligent expression that is highly valued in this particular breed.
+A Pomeranian’s ears are generally covered by short hair.
+If his ears are set correctly, they give an alert, intelligent expression that is highly valued in this breed.

 Mouth

 His teeth meet in what’s described as a scissor bite, where his top incisors sit just in front of his bottom teeth.
-A Pomeranian’s mouth must never be wry, overshot or undershot.
-These faults are inherited and cause a major problem in this breed.
+A Pomeranian’s mouth must never be wry, overshot, or undershot.
+These faults are inherited and cause significant problems in this breed.

-In a wry mouth, neither set of teeth are set square in his jawline.
-This causes his mouth to look twisted and sometimes his tongue will be protruding out and to one side.
-Pomeranians are prone to losing teeth while young.
+In a wry mouth, neither set of teeth is set square in his jawline.
+This causes his mouth to appear twisted, and sometimes his tongue protrudes out and to one side.
+Pomeranians are prone to tooth loss at a young age.

 If he has an undershot mouth, it’s the lower jaw that protrudes over his upper jaw, sometimes making his expression seem ugly and aggressive.